 "L" must be lower than "H".
 If a stand is necessary, it must be contained (not open frame) to prevent the discharge air from short cycling.

-Where there are obstacles above, and on both
+Where there are obstacles on both suction and discharge sides (discharge side obstacle is lower than the outdoor unit).

-is lower than the outdoor unit).
+Where there are obstacles above, and on both suction and discharge sides (discharge side obstacle is lower than the outdoor unit).